 Introducing Tummy Time to Baby

 When we talk about tummy time, what exactly do we mean?
 Suffice to say, tummy time is exactly what it sounds like—time that baby spends on their stomach while awake and supervised.
-Placing baby on their tummy encourages them to lift their head, which helps strengthen their head, neck and shoulder muscles and boost motor skills.
+According to the American Academy of Pediatrics (AAP), placing baby on their tummy encourages them to lift their head, which helps strengthen their head, neck and shoulder muscles and boost motor skills.

 - Practice for milestones like rolling over, sitting upright and crawling